SeakyLuo/SMPlayer/README.md

 # Privacy Policy
 This app will not collect any personal information.
 It only reads and manages music files on your computer.

+This app also requires Internet to search lyrics upon users' request.

 # TO RUN
 Download it and open it using Visual Studio.